 Knappogue Castle 16 Year Single Malt is aged at least fourteen years in bourbon barrels, and then for the last two years, the aging process occurred in Oloroso sherry casks.

-The specific combination of two barrels and the blending of bourbon and sherry adds nutty and complex notes to the single malt whiskey.
-Indeed, the Wine Enthusiast magazine awarded the single male 94 points.
+The specific combination of two barrels and the blending of bourbon barrels and sherry casks adds nutty and complex notes to the single malt whiskey.
+Indeed, the Wine Enthusiast magazine awarded the single malt 94 points.

 Green Spot Irish Whiskey